Lockheed LC-130: Operational history

 The Navy Antarctic Development Squadron Six (First designated VX-6, then VXE-6 from 1969) originally operated the LC-130 aircraft.
 Initially, VXE-6 was home based at the Naval Air Station Quonset Point, Rhode Island and later at the Naval Air Station Point Mugu, California.
-Operation of the aircraft was transferred in 1999 to the 109th Airlift Wing of the New York Air National Guard when Navy support of the Antarctic program was terminated and VXE-6 was decommissioned.
+Operation of the aircraft was transferred in 1999 to the 109th Airlift Wing of the New York Air National Guard when Navy support of the Antarctic program was terminated.
+VXE-6 was decommissioned after 44 years of science and cargo support missions in support of "Operation Deep Freeze".

 There have been two crashes in Antarctica.
 The first crash occurred in 1971 at an ice runway 860 mi from McMurdo Station as a result of two JATO bottles ejecting improperly and striking the plane's propeller.
-This aircraft's registration was 148321.The second crash occurred when a second similar aircraft (159131) was destroyed, while delivering replacement parts for the first aircraft; this resulted in two fatalities and nine injuries.
+This aircraft's registration was 148321.
+The second crash occurred when a second similar aircraft (159131) was destroyed, while delivering replacement parts for the first aircraft; this resulted in two fatalities and nine injuries.
 The repaired aircraft was dug out of the snow, had temporary repairs and then flown to McMurdo Station in 1987 at a cost of $10 million and thence to Christchurch, New Zealand.
 It re-entered service and spent several more seasons doing antarctic work.
 The aircraft was retired to Davis-Monthan AFB sometime after 1998.

 Currently all LC-130 aircraft are operated by the New York Air National Guard and are based at the Air National Guard's facility at Schenectady County Airport.
 There are two versions.
 Seven aircraft are LC-130H-2 (Three of these were Navy LC-130R from VXE-6 converted to LC-130H-2).
 Three are the LC-130H-3 model.